What Is an AI File and How to Open It Without Adobe Illustrator

-Vector-based images are commonly used by graphic designers.
+Graphic designers commonly work with vector images.
 The files are small, yet the images themselves are infinitely resizable.
 They’re perfect for drawings, and especially for things like logos and icons.
-Adobe Illustrator is the leading graphic design package, which means its native filetype (AI) is the industry standard.

-Put simply, opening an AI file just to view is easy.
-Opening it to edit is less straightforward.
-Let’s take a look at both scenarios.
+Put simply, it’s easy to open an AI file just to view, but editing it is less straightforward.
+In this article we take a look at both scenarios…

 How to Open AI Files Without Illustrator

-If you have an AI file that you just need to view, but not edit, then there are lots of programs that can do it.
+If you have an AI file you need to view but not edit, there are lots of programs that can do it.

 The default save settings for AI files in Illustrator mean that the files are saved with PDF content embedded.
 This means you can view them in most apps that support PDF viewing.

-- In Windows, you need to change the file extension to PDF.
+- In Windows, you need to change the .ai file extension to .pdf.
 Highlight the file and hit F2 on your keyboard.
-Add .pdf to the end of the filename and confirm the change when prompted.
-Now double-click the file and it will open in your default PDF viewer.
+Add PDF to the end of the filename and confirm the change when prompted.
+Now, double-click the file and it will open in your default PDF viewer.

 - On a Mac you can view AI files in Preview without any changes.

 - You can also upload AI files to Google Drive and view them there.

 If you want to add the file to a larger collection of artwork and have a way to browse through it easily, try Adobe Bridge.
 This is one of the best free Adobe apps, and lets you open and view Illustrator files.